Watering days shift to one day per week starting November 1

 Learn more about Measure C, a hotel and lodging tax measure on the November ballot

-Measure C proposes an increase in the hotel and lodging tax paid by visitors staying in hotels and short-term rentals in Roseville from 6 percent to 10 percent.
+A hotel and lodging tax is paid by people staying in hotels and short-term rentals.

 Roseville’s hotel tax was last updated 47 years ago, in 1975.
 Roseville currently has the lowest hotel tax in the six-county region and one of the lowest in the state.
 An increase of 4% would add about $5 to the cost of a $125 room stay.
 And generate about $3 million a year for any municipal purpose including essential services and infrastructure used by visitors.